parthicular/indeed-job-listing-scraper/README.md

 * Splits results into two CSVs: easy apply (`easy_apply_<timestamp>.csv`) and manual apply (`manual_apply_<timestamp>.csv`)
 * Saves a complete dataset as both timestamped CSV and JSON in an `output/` folder
 * Robust error handling with fallback values for missing fields
-* Console logging for each saved job entry and summary of saved files
+* Console logging for each saved job entry and a summary of saved files

 ## Prerequisites